Two die in apartment fire near Richland Mall that displaced 24

-Two fatalities were reported early Saturday in an apartment fire near Richland Mall that displaced 24 people, Waco Fire Department officials said.
+Two people were found dead early Saturday in an apartment fire near Richland Mall that displaced 24 others, Waco Fire Department officials said.

-Firefighters arrived at the fire at Three 44 Apartments in the 300 block of Richland Drive at 7:04 a.m., four minutes after receiving a call.
-Firefighters saw the size of the fire that started at a second-story apartment and called in more units, said Robby Bergerson, executive deputy fire chief..
-Twelve vehicles and 77 firefighters responded to the scene.
+Firefighters arrived at the fire at Three 44 Apartments, 344 Richland Drive, at 7:04 a.m., four minutes after receiving a call.
+Firefighters saw the size of the fire that started at a second-story apartment and called in more units, Executive Deputy Fire Chief Robby Bergerson said.
+Twelve vehicles and 37 firefighters responded to the scene.

-Two adults in the upstairs apartment were found dead, an Justice of the Peace Walter "Pete" Peterson was expected to order an autopsy, Lt.
+Two adults in the upstairs apartment were found dead, and Justice of the Peace Walter "Pete" Peterson was expected to order autopsies, Lt.
 Keith Guillory said.
-The WFD fire marshal's office was still investigating the cause of the fire by mid-morning.
+The fire department was still investigating the cause of the fire by mid-morning.

 Guillory said a smoke alarm was discovered in the apartment but investigators had not determined whether it was functioning.